kh4rit/kharit.blog/README.md

-Hi and welcome!
+Welcome!

-My name is Vasiliy Kharitonov (Vasilii works as well) and this is my personal blog, where I share updates on what I do and think.
-I have quite strong IT background and I am more hands-on person, so most of my posts are IT-related with focus on functionality.
+This is my personal blog, where I share updates on what I do and think.
+I have strong IT background, so most of my posts are IT-related.

 You can use links below to read recent posts.